molobrakos/tellsticknet/README.md

 [![Build Status](https://travis-ci.org/molobrakos/tellsticknet.svg?branch=master)](https://travis-ci.org/molobrakos/tellsticknet)

-Interface with a Tellstick Net device on the local network bypassing the Telldus Live online service.
+Interface with a Tellstick Net device on the local network bypassing the Telldus Live online service (events are still passed through the Tellstick Net service).

 Use cases
 - The Tellstick Net device is on a poor connection, such as a mobile broadband subscription in the summer house